Gun Control Groups Rush To Stop Austinite From Publishing Designs For 3D-Printed Guns

 But the Brady Campaign to Prevent Gun Violence and other gun control advocacy groups filed an emergency motion today in federal court to prevent the designs from being posted.
 The groups called the settlement dangerous and potentially illegal, and said it did not protect the nation's national security, foreign policy and anti-terrorism interests.

-On the day I visit, Wilson wears black jeans, a black T-shirt and round, black sunglasses.
+On the day I visit, Wilson wears a black polo shirt and round, black sunglasses.
 A toothpick hangs out of his mouth.

 In the back of the Defense Distributed building, he's creating a library.
 DVDs, bookshelves lined with books, a microfiche machine, a server rack, drones and a bunch of rifles and handguns litter the space.
 He leans back on a couch as he explains his motivations and what he's been doing.